mk-fg/reliable-discord-client-irc-daemon/README.rst

   email = discord-reg@email.com
   password = discord-password

-Note: IRC password can be omitted, but be sure to firewall that port from everything in the system then (or maybe do it anyway).
+Note: IRC password can be omitted, but make sure to firewall that port from everything in the system then (or maybe do it anyway).

 If you set password though, maybe do not use irc ``password=`` option like above,